datstartup/ubuntuopenbox/lessons/m34-essential-operating-system-applications.md

 ### 3. Synaptic - GUI package manager

 There is another way to install them via a GUI package using Synaptic.
-It is especially useful when I need to find a recommended packages for a specific need.
+It is especially useful when I need to find a recommended package for a specific need.

 ```
 sudo apt-get install synaptic